pwielgos/react-student-list/README.md

 - Add styling to your components.
 - Repeat over the users followers and display them below the selected users profile information.

-No wireframe for pro mode.
+No wireframe for stretch goals.